-World Maritime Day will be celebrated at IMO Headquarters on
+World Maritime Day was celebrated at IMO Headquarters on

 Thursday, 24 September 2015, but other events and activities focusing on

-maritime education and training will be held throughout the year.
+maritime education and training are being held throughout the year.

-Member Governments, the maritime industry and training centres are invited to organize their own events to support the theme.
+Member Governments, the maritime industry and training centres have been organizing their own events to support the theme.